pinchunchou/HIZHadron2024/Skims/20240624_ZHadronSkims/readme.md

    * New weights not implemented yet.
 Will be in newer versions.
    * Background matching not implemented yet.
 Will be in newer versions.

+* Version 1a - 2024 July 2
+   * Implement basic background matching.
+Event selections and ForceGenMatch not yet ready for background.
+   * New weights not implemented yet.
+Will be in newer versions.
+   * Plan to include rapidity (Y) in newer version.

 ## Arguments

 | Argument | type | default | comments |